mental harassment at workplace

 1. Sexual Harassment at Workplace Act (2013): This act mandates the establishment of internal complaint committees, defines sexual harassment, and outlines the procedure for filing complaints.
 It provides a legal framework to address and prevent sexual harassment in the workplace.

 2. Mental Harassment IPC Section 509: Mental Harassment at workplace IPC section 509 covers offences related to words, gestures, or acts intended to insult the modesty of a woman, including mental harassment.
 It allows individuals to seek legal remedies.
-The person responsible for the harassment would be liable to an imprisonment of up to three years.
+The person responsible for the harassment would be imprisoned for up to three years.

 3. Information Technology Act (2000): The IT Act addresses online harassment, cyberbullying, and electronic communication offences that can cause mental harassment.
 It provides provisions to deal with cybercrime and safeguard individuals from online harassment.